 Finish your tour by moving to the Bodrum peninsula.
 A stay in the town centre will ensure you are close to landmarks such as the castle and underwater museum of archaeology.
 Alternatively, there are many smaller holiday resorts such as Gumbet or Turgutreis.
 This peninsula is well known for its vibrant orange sunsets.

 The airport is half an hour’s drive away, where you can leave the rental car before catching your flight home.
-Source car hire prices and cheap deals from all local suppliers here.
+Source tours and travel deals from Turkey Travel Centre here.